 Nain’s days in Nelson were unhappy ones and in 1915 she returned with the children to Fredericton and Ottawa.
 Letters of friendship were exchanged and no doubt sustained the east-to-west friendships for years to come.

-Annie Harvey Ross Garland Foster, circa 1920.
+Annie Harvey Ross Garland Foster, circa 1920, in her city hall portrait.

 Although not a New Brunswicker, the editor of the Daily News 1912-15, William Garland Foster hastily married Miss Ross in January 1915.
 Within days Garland Foster (as he was known locally) embarked for the War in Europe.
 From the military training camps of Vernon and Britain and the battlefields of France, Garland Foster was in a position to report back to the Daily News with accurate reports of the action of World War I on the western front.
 Personal letters relaying anecdotes, good wishes and homey messages were reproduced on the front page of the Daily News.
 Casualties and personal condolences were noted.
 Activities of support and the efforts of Kootenay folk on the home front were acknowledged.